lishiyo/second-me-prototype/design_docs/v0_architecture.md

 4. L0 Process:
    - Uploads original document to Wasabi raw folder
    - Chunks document by text semantics
+   - Generates document insights and summaries using AI
+   - Stores insights and summaries in both Wasabi and PostgreSQL
    - Stores each chunk as a separate file in Wasabi chunks folder
    - Embeds chunks using OpenAI embeddings
    - Stores embeddings and pointers (s3_path) in Weaviate, but not the chunk text itself